CPS-IL/apollo/README.md

+This repository is a fork of https://github.com/lgsvl/apollo-5.0, specifically from https://github.com/lgsvl/apollo-5.0/commit/1b7a466ada5aa1d50a5684bd8885ccee11a71877

+Prior history squashed to suppress dependence on git lfs.

+For usage instructions please refer to https://github.com/CPS-IL/perception_simplex

+Original Readme follows.

 # LG Silicon Valley Lab Apollo 5.0 Fork
 This repository is a fork of [Apollo](https://github.com/ApolloAuto/apollo) maintained by the LG Electronics Silicon Valley Lab which has modified and configured to facilitate use with [LG's Automotive Simulator](https://github.com/lgsvl/simulator).